wackernagels/unalive-frequency-tracker/README.md

 # unalive-frequency-tracker

-A project tracking usage and mentions of 'unalive' and other killing-related words on r/offmychest, over time!
+A project tracking usage and mentions of 'unalive' and other killing-related words on r/offmychest, from 2019-2024!

 # Usage Instructions